 Solemn and dignified, this old country ballad exudes a nostalgic tale full of strength, will and honor.
 With the lonesome melody played on mandolin, the steady power of this track resides in the tack piano and acoustic slide guitar.
 Combined these instruments create an excellent bed for country themes, fateful dramas and documentaries.
-Dignified / Mandolin / Fateful.
+Dignified / Mandolin / Fateful, great as background music.

 |Track ID number:||23279|

 |Genres:||Country & Bluegrass -- Folk, Americana & Nu-Folk -- Blues & Southern Rock|

 |Moods/Emotions:||Sad / Sorrowful / Mournful -- Melancholic / Nostalgic / Wistful -- Homey / Cozy / Wholesome -- Loving / Romantic / Tender -- Passionate / Emotional / Melodramatic|

 |Suggested Production Types:||Family / Light Entertainment -- Historical / Retro: 1920-1940's -- Outdoorman / Fishing / Hiking -- TV Commercial - Reflection / Thoughtful|

 |Prominent Instruments:||Guitar (Acoustic) -- Guitar (Slide / Steel) -- Mandolin / Balalaika|

 |Tempo Beats Per Minute:||85|